Where to Buy DWN Trees

 Dapple Dandy Pluot® Interspecific Plum

 Taste test winner.
-Ranks with Flavor King Pluot® among the all-time top five best flavored fruits at Dave Wilson Nursery tastings.
+Ranks with Flavor King and Flavor Supreme Pluot® varieties as best-flavored fruit at Dave Wilson Nursery tastings.
 Creamy white and red fleshed freestone with wonderful plum-apricot flavor.
 Skin greenish-yellow with red spots, turning to a maroon and yellow dapple.
 August harvest in Central CA. 400-500 hours.
+USDA Zones 5-10.
 Pollenized by Flavor Supreme Pluot®, Flavor King Pluot®, Santa Rosa, Catalina or Burgundy Plum.
-(Pat.
-No. 9254) (Zaiger)
+(Zaiger)

 Flavor King Pluot® Interspecific Plum